krahets/hello-algo/en/docs/chapter_array_and_linkedlist/ram_and_cache.md

 # 4.4 &nbsp; Random-Access Memory and Cache *

-In the first two sections of this chapter, we explored arrays and linked lists, two fundamental and important data structures that represent "contiguous storage" and "distributed storage" as two physical structures, respectively.
+In the first two sections of this chapter, we explored arrays and linked lists, two fundamental and important data structures that represent two physical layouts: "contiguous storage" and "distributed storage", respectively.

 In fact, **physical structure largely determines the efficiency with which programs utilize memory and cache**, which in turn affects the overall performance of algorithmic programs.